-Prohibit packers from procuring livestock for slaughter through the use of a forward contract, unless the contract contains a firm base price that can be equated to a fixed dollar amount on the day the contract is signed, and the forward contact is offered or bid in an open, public manner; 2.
-Prohibit packers from owning and feeding livestock, unless the livestock are sold for slaughter in an open, public market; and
+- 1. Prohibit packers from procuring livestock for slaughter through the use of a forward contract, unless the contract contains a firm base price that can be equated to a fixed dollar amount on the day the contract is signed, and the forward contact is offered or bid in an open, public manner; - 2.
+Prohibit packers from owning and feeding livestock, unless the livestock are sold for slaughter in an open, public market; and industry companies that would expand their monopolization of our food system; and